CueMeet/CueHire/docs/docs/tutorial-basics/direct-installation.md

 # Direct Installation Guide

-This guide will help you set up CueHire directly on your local machine for development without using Docker.
+This guide will help you set up CueHired directly on your local machine for development without using Docker.

+## CueMeet Setup

+Before proceeding with CueHired installation, you'll need to set up CueMeet first.
+Please follow the [CueMeet local setup guide](https://cuemeet.github.io/cuemeet-documentation/docs/local-setup) to install and configure CueMeet on your system.

 ## Prerequisites